opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.en.md

 It also validates remote connections to PostGIS, WFS, WMS and other online data sources.
 QFieldCloud will open the project file in a QGIS instance on the server to extract all the necessary information.

-#### Triggers
+#### Triggers and Possible Errors

-This job is triggered every time a file is uploaded to QFieldCloud, unless at least one of the following condition are valid:
+This job is triggered every time a file is uploaded to QFieldCloud.

+The following conditions may result in an error while uploading to QFieldCloud:

 - No QGIS project file (`.qgs`/`.qgz`) has been uploaded yet.
 - The uploaded file is within the `DCIM` directory.
 Those files are assumed to be irrelevant to project validity.
 - There is already a `process_projectfile` job in `PENDING` status.

-#### Troubleshoot
+Troubleshoot and fix

-A `process_projectfile` job might result in `FAILED` status.
+A `process_projectfile` job might result in a `FAILED` status, due to several reasons.
-Check the non-exhaustive list of causes below:
+Below is a list (non-exhaustive) with the most common causes:

 - The uploaded QGIS project file (`.qgs`/`.qgz`) is unreadable, incomplete, broken or wrong.
 Try to reupload the QGIS project file.